NatronGitHub/Natron/README.md

 ### Features planned for next major version

-- 2D Tracker
+- Python scripting

 ### Features planned for future versions

-- Node-graph enhancements: "global view" + pre-comps

-- Python scripting: Natron will be entirely scriptable, to operate with the node graph faster and also to allow Natron to be used as a command-line tool only.

 - Dope sheet: Well this is time we implement this, it can be very tedious to organise image sequences without this very useful tool.

-- Presets: As the scripting will be implemented, it will be easy for us to add Node presets that you can share with others.

-- Templates: Template nodes are an aggregation of several nodes put together as a graph that act like a simple node.
+- Templates/Groups: Template nodes are an aggregation of several nodes put together as a graph that act like a simple node.
 Share your templates and save time re-using them as part of other graphs.

 - Deep data: Support for deep data (multiple samples per pixel)